Froilano de Mello: Mayor of Panjim (1938–1945)

 In 1926, Mello was elected as a member of parliament to represent Portuguese India in Lisbon.
 However, after the 28 May 1926 coup d'état, the elections were nullified and not held again for the next nineteen years.
-Mello served as the mayor of Panjim from 1938–45.
+Mello served as the mayor of Panjim from 1938 to 1945.
 During his tenure as mayor, he cleansed its stables of mismanagement and fiscal deficits, and his mayorship is widely noted for the city's urbanisation.

 In 1940, Mello devised a plan for the beautification of the city, particularly the church square, the present 18 June road and the Campal Zone.
 The latter still bears the imprint of the program carried out by him.
 He organised the balustrade on the Mandovi River, from the centre of town up to Campal, lining the riverside avenue.
 He also planted trees in many of the streets of Panjim, with seeds of tropical trees from Cuba.
 These jacaranda and acacia trees, whose seedlings were planted in 1940, now provide shade to the streets which were originally lined only with coconut and ficus trees.